Here we are: December. This month means chilly weather, holiday cheer, and… the end of another tax year!

 If you think that you’ll be in the same tax bracket, or even a lower tax bracket next year, defer your income.

 You don’t want to have a larger tax obligation next year if additional income could push you into a higher tax bracket.
-(If that’s the likely case, try accelerating income into 2020 so that you can pay the tax in a lower bracket sooner, rather than in a higher bracket later.)
+(If that’s the likely case, try accelerating income into the current year so that you can pay the tax in a lower bracket sooner, rather than in a higher bracket later.)

 And if your income is lower, it’s easier to meet the 2 percent floor required for taking certain deductions, like miscellaneous itemized deductions.

 Ways to Postpone Income

 This extra bit of cash may bump you up to the next tax bracket, so if you can delay your bonus, do it!
 By receiving your bonus in January, you’ll still receive it close to year-end—without having to pay taxes on it this year.

 If you have self-employment income, like from freelance or consulting work, you have a little more leeway.
 All you need to do is delay billings until late December, which ensures you won’t receive payment until the new year.

 Whether you’re a corporate employee or self-employed, you can also defer income by taking capital gains next year instead of this year.